-Ms. Strnad's FCPA experience includes ten major internal investigations, participation in a three year monitorship, review of compliance programs and training, third party due diligence, merger/acquisition due diligence and corporate guidance.
+Ms. Strnad's FCPA experience includes eleven major internal investigations, participation in a three year monitorship, review of compliance programs and training, third party due diligence, merger/acquisition due diligence and corporate guidance.
 For the monitorship, she was part of the team appointed by the DOJ for a major enforcement case.
 Ms. Strnad developed the team's three annual work plans and conducted site visits, during which more than 200 employees in 15 countries were interviewed.
 As part of the review, she assessed the company's enterprise risk management program, its third-party due diligence program, 'Know Your Customer' reviews and company anticorruption training.
 Afterwards, Ms. Strnad developed recommendations for improvements to the company's compliance program and drafted the annual reviews submitted to DOJ.